Yandy Díaz Player Props: Rays vs. Reds

 Yandy Díaz At The Plate

-- Diaz is batting .241 with two doubles, four home runs and 10 walks.
+- Diaz has two doubles, five home runs and 10 walks while hitting .259.

+- Among qualified hitters in MLB play, his batting average ranks 92nd, his on-base percentage ranks 55th, and he is 27th in the league in slugging.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.